mikedamage/arduino-libping/README.md

 by Mike Green (mike.is.green[at]gmail[dot]com)

+## Update

+The library now successfully compiles in the Arduino IDE.
+Testing will follow.

 ## Summary

 I started writing this library during a bit of a building spree that died off a while ago.
 I never actually got it working, and it's languished here for quite some time.
 But I've resolved to get it working.